 If you do not have nitroglycerin and your symptoms are not gone after resting for 5 minutes, call 9-1-1 right away.

-Your doctor may have prescribed nitroglycerin tablets or spray for severe attacks.
+Your health care provider may have prescribed nitroglycerin tablets or spray for severe attacks.
 Sit or lie down when you use your tablets or spray.

 After your symptoms have gone away, write down a few details about the event.
 Write down: